falkr/ttm4115-2020/pages/prep-modeling.md

 Usually, execution environment are contained within devices, since software needs to run on some hardware.
 The only reason not to show a device and have an execution as its own top-level element is when the hardware it necessarily runs on is obvious from the context or not important at all.
 One thing is sure, however: execution environments cannot contain devices.

-Aside: I haven't so far found a good example where an execution environment contains another execution environment.
+:aside: I haven't so far found a good example where an execution environment contains another execution environment.

 ---
 type: figure